 Then I got an idea.
-What if I buy the fabric and make them myself?
-I’m not a seamstress (boy is that an understatement!) but surely I can hem 4 straight sides!
+What if I buy the fabric and make the napkins myself?
+I’m not a seamstress (boy is that an understatement!) but surely even I can hem 4 straight sides!
 Then the price would be much less.

 My financial savvy side gave a big HIGH-FIVE to my environmental side!
 Woo-hoo!